Blog: A long winter in Diyarbakir

 But almost everywhere I went, talk of the conflict, in hushed and furtive tones, came quickly.
 Before 2016, the violence in the rural areas of the south east had never struck Diyarbakir city with such intensity.
 Many people I spoke to were evidently still deeply shocked, more than a year after the government re-established full control of the city.
 A car backfires, a child sets off a firecracker, a doors slams and everyone jumps.

-From Diyarbakir I travelled through the south of the province into the neighbouring province of Mardin.
+From Diyarbakir I went through the south of the province into the neighbouring province of Mardin.
 Diyarbakir’s fog-draped green landscape gradually changed into Mardin’s dry, yellow hills and plains as I drew closer to the border with Syria.
-I travelled through the province using the communal minibus routes, stopping off in smaller towns.
+Using the communal minibus routes I moved through the provinces, stopping off in smaller towns.
 I was welcomed by the laid back, friendly attitude you find in rural areas across Turkey.
 Vignettes of welcome were mixed with stark reminders of the conflict.
 These reminders had become part of the scenery for local inhabitants.
 For me, they were jarring.
 In one tiny town, men idled the day away on a street corner, chatting in Kurdish, while a small tank stood unattended metres away.